365 match reviews, one for each date on the yearly calendar? Challenge accepted. Welcome to 365 Wrestling.

 –The 1-2-3 Kid (who you may know better as X-Pac) and Diesel have a nice exchange early in the match.

-–Crush looks strong throughout his approximate 15 or so minutes in the match, ousting Savage, Bam Bam, and generally looking strong until a dropkick from Bret Hart sends him to the floor.
+–Crush looks strong throughout his approximate 15 or so minutes in the match, ousting Savage and Bam Bam Bigelow, until a dropkick from Bret Hart sends him to the floor.

-—Johnny Polo (aka Raven) makes an appearance and does a good bit of flying in the ring; note a heedless-looking sternum-first collision into the turnbuckles not long after he enters.
+—Johnny Polo (aka Raven) makes an appearance and does his damnedest to sell for others.
+Note a heedless-looking sternum-first collision into the turnbuckles not long after he enters.

-–Michaels and former partner turned nemesis Marty Jannetty going at one another like The Chicken and Peter Griffin when HBK enters the ring at #29.
+–Michaels and former partner turned nemesis Marty Jannetty going at one another like The Chicken and Peter Griffin when HBK enters at #29.

 —Doink delivering a suplex to Bart Gunn near the ropes that dumps Bart out to the floor.